Skip to page content

 Dr. M. Charlotte Hemmer

 Stent implantation and balloon angioplasty constitute the most commonly used interventional coronary procedures in cardiovascular medicine.
-A central problem of, e.g., coronary and peripheral vascular interventions is the consecutive re-narrowing of the previously opened vessel area due to excessive formation of scar tissue.
+A central problem is the consecutive re-narrowing of the previously opened vessel area due to excessive formation of scar tissue.
 A narrowing of more than 50% of the vessel diameter is called restenosis, which occurs in 15-20% of patients using contemporary balloon and stent technologies.
-To prevent this from happening, stents and balloons are coated with compounds such as the chemotherapy medication paclitaxel or those related to the immunosuppressant rapamycin all of which have an anti-proliferative effect on the vascular cells, for example vascular smooth muscle cells.
-However, these compounds have non-specific inhibitory effects on proliferation on all surrounding cell types including endothelial cells.
-In addition to cell proliferation, migration is also a crucial pathophysiological process that is inadequately represented by coatings currently in use.
+Compounds such as the chemotherapy drug paclitaxel or the immunosuppressant rapamycin are used to coat stents and balloons.
+They all have an anti-proliferative effect on the vascular cells, e.g. vascular smooth muscle cells, but a non-specific inhibitory effects on proliferation on surrounding cells including endothelial cells.
+In addition, migration is also a pathophysiological process that is inadequately represented by coatings in use but a prerequisite for scar tissue formation.

 Innovation